esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

   - Certificate attributes
   - Online Certificate Status
   - Protocol(OCSP)
-  - Certificate signing request(CSR)(A Base64 ASCII file that a subject sends to a CA to get a certificate)
+  - Certificate signing request(CSR)(A Base64 ASCII file that a subject sends to a CA to get a certificates)
   - CN
   - Subject alternative name(SAN)
   - Expriation